LRitzdorf/eele467-final-project/boot/README.md

 ## Preparation

+> [!NOTE]
+> The steps in this document were developed and tested in a Linux environment.
+> As such, they should be followed in one as well.
+> This could be a bare-metal Linux installation, or a virtual machine.

 Before building U-Boot, it is critical that the target QSYS (Platform Designer) system be generated.
 Further, the system must be configured with the desired I/O pin settings, as these will be compiled into the preloader during the following process.